sourabhxyz/MuftEducation.in/docs/upsc/mathematics_optional/algebra/groups.md

 - The set of integers under ordinary multiplication is not a group.
 Since property 3 fails (number 1 is the identity).
+- The set $A(S)$ of all one to one mappings of a non empty set $S$ onto itself is a group wrt the product of mappings (i.e. function compositions).
 - The set $S$ of positive irrational numbers together with 1 under multiplication satisfies the three properties given in the definition of a group but is not a group.
 Indeed,